 In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-The Company has identified the members of the Board of Directors and certain senior officers as its key management personnel, including the Chief Executive Officer, Chief Financial Officer, and Chief Operating Officer.
+The Company has identified its members of the Board of Directors and certain senior officers as its key management personnel, including the Chief Executive Officer and Chief Financial Officer.
 The remuneration of directors and key management is determined by the compensation committee of the Board of Directors.

-The director's fees, consulting fees and other compensation of directors and key management personnel were as follows for the years ended December 31, 2021 and 2020:
+The director's fees, consulting fees and other compensation of directors and key management personnel were as follows for the years ended December 31, 2022 and 2021:

-Year ended December 3
+Year ended December 31,

-2021 2020
+2022 2021

-Short-term salaries and benefits \$ 2,175 \$ 2,526
+Short-term salaries and benefits \$ 1,580 \$ 2,175

-Director fees 712 545
+Director fees 692 712

-Share-based compensation 1,270 3,545
+Share-based compensation 1,319 1,270

-Severance charges 434 -
+Severance charges - 434